How to save for a house deposit

 Some banks offer savings accounts specifically for first time buyers, which often come with competitive interest rates.

-While fixed-rate accounts often offer higher interest rates, instant access accounts provide more flexibility.
+While a fixed rate account often offers a higher interest rate, an instant access savings account can provide more flexibility.

 Investments when saving for a mortgage deposit